ShingareOm/HtmlCodeRunner-LocalHostOpner/README.md

     ```
 4. Now, you should be able to run HtmlCodeRunner-LocalHostOpner from any directory in the terminal without specifying the full path.

-    With these steps, you'll be able to run the HtmlCodeRunner-LocalHostOpner program globally from any directory on your system, making it more convenient to use.
+    With these steps, youll be able to run the HtmlCodeRunner-LocalHostOpner program globally from any directory on your system, making it more convenient to use.

 ### Notes
  - The Python HTTP server serves files from the current directory where the C program is executed.

  - This is a basic example and not intended for production use.
 It is suitable for simple development purposes.

  - The program uses platform-specific commands to start the server and open the web browser.
 It supports both Windows and Unix-like systems (e.g., Linux, macOS).

  - The program waits for a short period (2 seconds) after starting the server to ensure it fully initializes before opening the browser.
 For a more robust solution, you can implement better synchronization between the C program and the server.

 ## License
 This C program is provided under the [MIT License](LICENSE).